How to structure the software release management process for better agility?

 Misconception 2: Project management, product management, and release management are all about the same functions

 The truth is that all these roles bring together the needs of various departments to coordinate activity execution.
-They certainly have overlap but they can not doing the same role.
+They certainly have overlap but they can not do the same role.

 - Project managers do not create a strategy.
 They ensure a plan is executed.
 Their teams ensure that work is prioritized, communicated, and tracked.

 - Product managers work on developing product strategies from business needs in the form of user stories.
 They are close to IT teams.
 They understand where their features are in development.

 - Release managers generate the software development strategy for product requirements/user stories.
 They are coordinators between business, product teams, and IT.
 They work on scheduling and optimizing release packages to ensure successful delivery.

 Misconception 3: Release management is not part of DevOps

 A lot of release management activities have been automated due to DevOps.
 That’s why some companies think that a release manager is no longer needed.
 It is incorrect.